bmai1/99-puzzle/README.md

 # 99 Puzzle
-This project is a parody of 15 puzzle with more features such as audio, best time with localStorage, and APM tracker.
+This project is a parody of 15 puzzle with more features such as an APM tracker, best time with localStorage, and audio.
-Better optimized for speedrunning as there are no tile animations, allowing for frame-lossless rotations
+It is better optimized for speedrunning as there are no tile animations, which allows for frame-lossless rotations.

 ## Objective:
-Rearrange numbers into an increasing sequence as fast as possible.
+The numbers on the board are randomized every game.
+Rearrange the numbers into an increasing sequence as fast as possible.
+There are no "incorrect moves", but some sequences of inputs will order the board more efficiently than others.

 ## Controls:
 Arrow keys will move adjacent tiles into the empty cell.
+WASD is supported as well, but not recommended.
+Background music can be toggled via the audio player, and move sfx is selected with the dropdown menu.
+Clicking "New Game" will shuffle the board and reset the timer.

 ## Preview Images: